B3

 - Replace the battery: Purchase a genuine Electrolux replacement battery pack.
 Avoid third-party packs that may not meet safety and performance standards.

-- Battery care tips: To extend life of the new battery, avoid storing it fully discharged and keep it in a cool, dry place.
+- Battery care tips: To extend the life of the new battery, avoid storing it fully discharged and keep it in a cool, dry place.

 Advertisements